-D. The Fanatec GT World Challenge powered by AWS is open to Manufacturers and their Teams and Drivers, competing in a number of Sprint and Endurance Events for GT3 cars organised by SRO Motorsports

-Group during one calendar year.
-The Events qualifying for the 2024 season are listed in Appendix 4.
+D. The GT World Challenge powered by AWS is open to Manufacturers and their Teams and Drivers, competing in a number of Sprint and Endurance Events for GT3 cars organised by SRO Motorsports Group during one calendar year.
+The Events qualifying for the 2025 season are listed in Appendix 4.
 Any changes will be subject to the approval of the Sporting Board.

-The eligible Events for 2024 are subdivided into four groups as follows :
+A number of eligible Events for 2025 are further subdivided into four groups as follows:

-- Fanatec GT Challenge America powered by AWS - Fanatec GT Challenge Europe powered by AWS - Fanatec GT Challenge Asia powered by AWS - Fanatec GT Challenge Australia powered by AWS
+- GT Challenge America powered by AWS

+- GT Challenge Europe powered by AWS

+- GT Challenge Asia powered by AWS

+- GT Challenge Australia powered by AWS

-A separate set of regulations for each GT Challenge will be issued.
+A separate set of regulations for each continental GT Challenge will be issued.